|How To Live With Cats||

 Try these tips for keeping your outdoor cats cozy and warm all winter.

-About our ads: We do not sell anything directly.
-We have an affiliate/advertising relationship with Zazzle, Amazon and Google AdSense.
+About our ads: We do not sell anything directly from this website.
+We have an affiliate/advertising relationship with Amazon and Google AdSense and others.
 We make a very small commission for purchases made by clicking through one of our affiliate links and use those commissions to keep this website running.
-While we have no control over the Google ads, we are careful about the Amazon items we feature and offer only items we know cats and their people love.
+While we have no control over the ads, we are careful about the Amazon items we feature and offer only items we know cats and their people love.

 Cold Weather Essentials For Outdoor Cats